 - Program groups will have limited to zero interaction with other groups, following social distancing guidelines.

 - Staff have been provided with personal protective equipment (PPE), including masks and gloves.

 - Staff have been trained in new COVID-19 procedures and safety protocols.

 MASKS & FACE COVERS

 The safety of our participants, their families and our staff is our top priority, which is why we’ve implemented additional protective measures this summer that include increased cleaning, sanitizing, prescreen health checks and physical distancing.

 Following guidance set forth by federal, state and local authorities and Y-USA experts, we’ve implemented the following guidelines to enhance safety:

 - Staff and participants are required to wear masks when inside public areas and not social distancing.
 Most enrichment programs operate outdoors with activities in environments designed for social distancing

-- Staff, adults and campers are required to wear masks when checking in and out each day
+- Staff, adults and participants are required to wear masks when checking in and out each day